 Khmelnitsky places of interest

-Catholic Church of St. Vincent de Paul.
-The Dominican monastery with the Church of St. Vincent de Paul was founded in 1612 by the means of the town owner K. Senyuta.
+The Catholic Church of St. Vincent de Paul.
+The Dominican monastery with the Church of St. Vincent de Paul was founded by the means of the town owner K. Senyuta in 1612.
 The present building was constructed in 1789.
-Catholic monastery lasted until 1859, after that the church was rebuilt into the Orthodox Church.
+The Catholic monastery lasted until 1859, after that the church was rebuilt into the Orthodox church.

-In Soviet times, the building was used by different institutions: prison, cultural center and library.
-Only in 1991, the church was returned to the Catholic community of the town.
+In Soviet times, this building was used by different institutions: a prison, cultural center and library.
+Only in 1991, the church was returned to the Catholic community.
 Today, the church is being restored.
 Belogorye town (about 120 km from Khmelnitsky), Franco Street, 28.

 Local History Museum.
 The museum is located in a modern building surrounded by historic buildings of the downtown.
-There are about 60 thousand exhibits, including the medieval coins and jewelry of Kievan Rus, large collection of porcelain (the 19th-20th centuries), antique furniture and glassware.
+There are about 60 thousand exhibits, including medieval coins and jewelry of the Kievan Rus time, a large collection of porcelain (the 19th-20th centuries), antique furniture and glassware.
 Podolskaya Street, 12.
 Opening hours: 8:00-17:00.

-City History Museum.
+Khmelnitsky History Museum.
 This museum is located in a modern building in the pedestrian zone.
-It is a small-sized museum with an exposition covering the major events of city history.
+It is a small-sized museum with an exposition covering major events of Khmelnitsky history.
 More than two thousand exhibits are presented there.
 Proskurovskaya Street, 30.

-Museum of Art.
-The art gallery is housed in former bank building (1903).
-The collection has eight thousand works of art by forty contemporary artists.
+The Museum of Art.
+The art gallery is housed in a former building of a bank (1903).
+The collection has eight thousand works of art created by forty contemporary artists.

 The majority of the exhibits are made in national style.
-In particular, there is permanent exhibition of the artist G. Vereiskiy.
-The museum runs an art shop.
+In particular, there is a permanent exhibition of the artist G. Vereiskiy.
+Also, the museum runs an art shop.
 Proskurovskaya Street, 47.
 Opening hours: 10:00-18:00, day off - Sunday.

 Shevchenko Public Garden.
-It is a favorite place of recreation for people living in the city.
+It is a favorite place of recreation of people living in Khmelnitsky.
 Until the 19th century, it was an oak grove on the outskirts of the old Proskurov town.

-In 1824, the trade area was established there, some trees were cut down.
+In 1824, a trade area was established there, some trees were cut down.
 At the end of the 19th century, it was decided to create a public garden there.
-The garden is decorated with whimsical metal sculptures created by contemporary artist N. Masur.
+The garden is decorated with whimsical metal sculptures created by the contemporary artist N. Masur.
 Proskurovskaya Street, 40.

-The city repeatedly experienced large fires and destruction, the old buildings were burned in a fire in 1822, and, after the World War II, only a very few landmarks survived.
+Khmelnitsky repeatedly experienced large fires and destruction, a lot of old buildings were lost in a fire in 1822, and, after the World War II, only a very few landmarks survived.

-The monuments of architecture are only a few buildings of the 19th - early 20th centuries in baroque, eclecticism and modernism.
+Local monuments of architecture are only a few buildings of the 19th - early 20th centuries constructed in baroque, eclecticism and modernism styles.

-- The oldest stone building of the city - the Cathedral of the Nativity of the Virgin (1837);
+- the oldest stone building in Khmelnitsky - the Cathedral of the Nativity of the Virgin (1837);

-- Some landmarks on Proskurovskaya Street - the building of the Museum of Art (1903), and the House of Culture, where first theater was opened in 1892.
+- some landmarks on Proskurovskaya Street - the building of the Museum of Art (1903), and the House of Culture, where the first theater was opened in 1892.

-There is a quite interesting monument made from the wreckage of strategic intercontinental ballistic missile SS-19.
+Also, there is a pretty interesting monument made from the wreckage of a strategic intercontinental ballistic missile SS-19.

-The city has the only in Ukraine monument to famous Baron Munchausen.
+Khmelnitsky has the only in Ukraine monument to the famous Baron Munchausen.